cyclus/cyclus/README.rst

 Installing Dependencies
 =======================

-This guide assumes that the user has access to a package manager, or have some other suitable method of automatically installing known libraries.
+This guide assumes that the user has root access (to issue sudo commands) and access to a package manager or has some other suitable method of automatically installing established libraries.
 This process was tested using a fresh install of Ubuntu 12.10.

 Cyclopts
 --------

 Cyclopts is an optimization wrapper library used by Cyclus and is part of the general Cyclus software suite.
-Detailed build/install instructions are provided in the Cyclopts
+Detailed build/install instructions are provided in the `Cyclopts readme`_.
-`readme <https://github.com/cyclus/cyclopts>`_.
 We assume that the user has successfully built and installed Cyclopts (and CMake) for the following discussion.